sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02.CPU.md

   **/TRST** on each instruction's final cycle to reload T to 0.
 FETCH always happens at T = 0 — and because the microcode address still holds the *old* IR during T0, every opcode's T0 word is the identical generic FETCH; no opcode-specific work can hide there.
+(One deliberate exception: opcode
+  $00's T0 does not fetch — safe because $00 only ever reaches IR via reset forcing or by being fetched as data, and in both cases the right next step is the RESET sequence, not a fetch.)
 - **No address mux.** Address-bus sources take turns via output enables (ADDR field): the PC through '541s, the MAR through '574s, or — the page trick — **MARL with the PAGE driver** supplying the high byte.